A noise reduction method for force measurements in water entry experiments based on the Ensemble Empirical Mode Decomposition: Algorithm development and verification based on a synthetic signal

 Unfortunately, it is not possible to find a mode to mode correspondence between the two decompositions.
-However, the EEMD of the signal only is useful as it provides an indication on the shape of the modes that would be attained without background noise.
-By looking at Figure \ref{fig:EEMD_Synthetic_EEMD_Comparisons}(c), the first two IMFs of the synthetic signal just account for some residual noise that is not eliminated during the ensemble averaging; their amplitude is rather small, though.
-The most relevant oscillations for the signal reconstruction appear from the IMF$_3$ and beyond.
+However, the EEMD of the signal only is useful as it provides a visual indication of the shape of the modes that would be attained without background noise.
+By looking at Figure \ref{fig:EEMD_Synthetic_EEMD_Comparisons}(c), the first two IMFs of the synthetic signal just account for some residual noise that is not eliminated during the ensemble averaging; the amplitude of these modes is rather small, though.
+The most relevant oscillations that should be accounted for in the signal reconstruction appear from the IMF$_3$ and beyond.
 The residue accounts mainly for the increasing trend of the signal, from a null value at the beginning to a positive constant value at the end.
-Looking at the EEMD of the signal with noise, shown in Figure \ref{fig:EEMD_Synthetic_EEMD_Comparisons}(d), it is possible to recognize modes with shapes quite similar to those of the undisturbed signal.
-The background noise spreads throughout all the modes, however it looks negligible in the last three modes, i.e. IMF$_8$, IMF$_9$ and IMF$_{10}$, and it is smaller that any prevailing mode oscillation in modes IMF$_5$, IMF$_6$ and IMF$_7$.
+By looking at the EEMD of the signal with noise, shown in Figure \ref{fig:EEMD_Synthetic_EEMD_Comparisons}(d), it is possible to recognize modes with shapes quite similar to those of the undisturbed signal.
+The background noise spreads throughout all the modes, although it looks negligible in the last three modes, i.e. IMF$_8$, IMF$_9$ and IMF$_{10}$, and it is smaller than any prevailing mode oscillation in modes IMF$_5$, IMF$_6$ and IMF$_7$.
 The background noise is instead dominant in the first modes, from IMF$_1$ to IMF$_4$, where no prevailing oscillations are visible.
-Therefore, these modes can be disregarded in the partial reconstruction for denoising.
+Therefore, the latter modes can be disregarded in the partial reconstruction for denoising.

 Based on the above considerations, it is concluded that, for such specific signal types, compared to the conventional EMD or EEMD denoising, an improved noise deduction can be obtained by performing a thresholding of IMF$_5$, IMF$_6$ and IMF$_7$, and then reconstructing the denoised signal, denoted with $\hat{y}_T(t)$, as: \begin{linenomath}